ParkMyCar/compact_str/README.md

 ### About
 A `CompactString` is a more memory efficient string type, that can store smaller strings on the stack, and transparently stores longer strings on the heap (aka a small string optimization).
-They can mostly be used as a drop in replacement for `String` and are particularly useful in parsing, deserializing, or any other application where you may have smaller strings.
+It can mostly be used as a drop in replacement for `String` and are particularly useful in parsing, deserializing, or any other application where you may have smaller strings.

 ### Properties